Omar-Alaqeeli/ParseEq/README.md

 ## Importing and Running

-Assuming `ParseEq.java` is located in the same the directory as the importing program and has been successfully compiled, to import ParseEq, first define a new ParseEq class and pass the equation to be evaluated as a string to this class:
+Assuming `ParseEq.java` is located in the same the directory as the importing program and has been successfully compiled, to import ParseEq, first define a new ParseEq class and pass the equation to be evaluated as a string:
 ```
 ParseEq solveFor = new ParseEq();
 solution = solveFor.ParseEq(equation);